thibthibaut/aoc-2025/README.md

 Individual solutions live in the `./src/bin/` directory as separate binaries. _Inputs_ and _examples_ live in the the `./data` directory.

 Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/template.txt) has _tests_ referencing its _example_ file in `./data/examples`.
 Use these tests to develop and debug your solutions against the example input.
-In VS Code, `rust-analyzer` will display buttons for running / debugging these unit tests above the unit test blocks.

 > [!TIP]
 > If a day has multiple example inputs, you can use the `read_file_part()` helper in your tests instead of `read_file()`.
 If this e.g. applies to day 1, you can create a second example file `01-2.txt` and invoke the helper like `let result = part_two(&advent_of_code::template::read_file_part("examples", DAY, 2));`.
 This supports an arbitrary number of example files.

 ### ➡️ Download input for a day

 > [!IMPORTANT]
 > This requires [installing the aoc-cli crate](#configure-aoc-cli-integration).

 You can automatically download puzzle input and description by either appending the `--download` flag to `scaffold` (e.g. `cargo scaffold 4 --download`) or with the separate `download` command: